 Kat- Katie’s band, “The Half Step Sisters” has a new EP “Bookends” out now.
 Check it out on Spotify.
 Allie plays with her husband Frank Lee in several projects right now.
 They have a new album “Treat a Stranger Right” set to drop in February.
 You can catch them with their full band, “The Freight Hoppers” at the Indiana Fiddler’s Gathering in 2020 and JHMF10!.
 Keep an eye out for Sam playing with “Silver Sparrow” around Brown County and Bloomington!
 If you’re lucky, you might even see her slappin’ bass with “Bluegill in the Slaw”.

 The Whipstitch Sallies were annual crowd favorites at the John Hartford Memorial Festival.
 Always handy with a smile and greeting, The Whipstitch Sallies have a natural way about them, of stirring up the spirit in one’s soul.
 As a matter of fact, it is way too easy, at any festival, to become so acclimated to the constant music coming from the stages that one can easily miss an act while visiting with an old friend.
-I recall such a visit coming to a sudden halt as the air filled with spine tingling harmonies, a cappella into to “Long Hot Summer Day”.
-I looked to the Hartford Stage and the Whipstitch Sallies had just opened with that song.
+I recall such a visit coming to a sudden halt as the air filled with spine tingling harmonies, as an cappella intro to “Long Hot Summer Day” caught everyone's attention.
+I looked to the Hartford Stage and the Whipstitch Sallies were opening with that song.
 If you see them before their sets, shout it out!
 Their version is one of the tightest and most stirring I have ever heard!

 John Hartford's Mammoth Fiddle Tune Collection